anneceh/automatic-A11y/README.md

 ## Exercise 3.1 - Run the example
 * cd into the app catalog: `cd a11y-app`
 * Open cypress with `npx cypress open`
+* Run the tests
+* Read more about the errors found at https://dequeuniversity.com/rules/axe/4.1/

 ## Exercise 3.2 - Change the configuration
 * Configure the tests to ignore the errors.